Crankstart - Volunteering

-Crankstart Scholars are asked to complete a minimum of 25 hours of volunteering each year, but many scholars achieve 50 hours or more.
-You can complete your hours either in term time or during vacations.
+Crankstart Scholars are encouraged to complete a minimum of 25 hours of volunteering each year, but many scholars achieve 50 hours or more.
+You can complete your hours either in term time in Oxford or during vacations in your local area.
 Each year Crankstart Scholars participate in a wide range of activities including helping at University and College Open Days, working with the homeless, supporting the elderly, and returning to schools to talk about their Oxford experience.
+It is a scholar's responsibility to source their own volunteering activities, but there is one-to-one help available to those who need it.

 I absolutely loved my volunteering.
 I really enjoyed helping prospective university students with their applications and interview techniques.

 Scholar studying Physics, St Anne's College

 Oxford Hub are a charity that support scholars in finding volunteering opportunities and they offer a wide range of programmes in and around Oxford that scholars can get involved with.
-They also help scholars to find volunteering opportunities in their local area, as well as running group volunteering sessions for Crankstart Scholars.
+They also help scholars to find volunteering opportunities in their home area, as well as running group volunteering sessions for Crankstart Scholars.

 You can contact firstname.lastname@example.org if you would like to arrange a one-to-one meeting or have any questions.